NYT Connections Answer Yesterday — Sunday, July 12, 2026

 Hardest Group Analysis

-The hardest group "PHRASES WHOSE SECOND WORDS INCLUDE THEIR FIRST WORD" is the trickiest category.
-The words AIR CAIRO, ALL HALLOWS, ARM WARMER, THE OTHERS share a connection that is typically the most abstract or deceptive — often involving wordplay, double meanings, or obscure associations.
+The hardest group "STARTS OF U.S. CAPITALS" is the trickiest category.
+The words DEN, MAD, PHO, SAC share a connection that is typically the most abstract or deceptive — often involving wordplay, double meanings, or obscure associations.

 Puzzle Stats